0xans/cors/README.md

 python3 cors.py -u https://example.com -o output.txt

 For more details on usage and options, refer to the help message provided by the tool.

+## BUG ?
+- Submit new issue
+- pm me in insta
+- do you want ask about the tool ? you can add me in instagram : 0x.ans